 Bryce & Melissa Jones

-Bryce Jones lives on the Oregon/Idaho border with his wife, Melissa and two children and are expecting their third child!
+Bryce Jones lives in Idaho with his wife, Melissa and two children and are expecting their third child!
 He is currently working in Challis, Idaho for the Bureau of Land Management.
 He holds a degree in Wildlife Resources and Rangeland Management.

 He believes the biggest challenge facing Messianic youth is finding other kids their own age with whom they can fellowship.
 His advice to youth is for them to realize that they are not alone.
 Today’s youth are the next generation of believers that have a real opportunity within the Messianic walk to make an impact on the world at large.